 Many groups of animals seem to be constrained as to the number of cervical vertebrae they can evolve.
-With the exceptions of sloths and sirenians, mammals are all limited to exactly seven cervicals; azdarchids are variously reported as having seven to nine cervical vertebrae, but never more; non-avian theropods do not seem to have exceeded the 13 or perhaps 14 cervicals of Neimongosaurus Zhang et al., 2001, with eleven or fewer being more typical.
+With the exceptions of sloths and sirenians, mammals are all limited to exactly seven cervicals due to developmental constraints: mutations to the Hox genes that control the number of cervicals also give rise to neonatal cancer and other birth defects (Galis, 1999; Galis & Metz, 2003).
+Azdarchids are variously reported as having seven to nine cervical vertebrae, but never more; non-avian theropods do not seem to have exceeded the 13 or perhaps 14 cervicals of Neimongosaurus Zhang et al., 2001, with eleven or fewer being more typical.

-By contrast, sauropods repeatedly increased the number of their cervical vertebrae, attaining as many as 19 in Mamenchisaurus hochuanensis (Young and Zhao, 1972, p.
+By contrast, sauropods repeatedly increased the number of their cervical vertebrae, attaining as many as 19 in Mamenchisaurus hochuanensis (Young & Zhao, 1972, p.
 3-7).
 Modern swans have up to 25 cervical vertebrae, and as noted above the marine reptile Albertonectes had 76 cervical vertebrae.
 Multiplication of cervical vertebrae obviously contributes to neck elongation.